Ehiosu-Evbenaye/Engineering-Projects/README.md

 ---

-### 2. Robust PID Control and Plant Uncertainty Analysis for a Mass‑Spring‑Damper System
+### 2. Robust PID Control and Plant Uncertainty Analysis for a Mass-Spring-Damper System

-*Control Systems | In progress*
+*Control Systems | In Progress*

-Design and robustness analysis of a PID controller for a second‑order dynamic system, evaluating performance under parameter uncertainty.
+Rigorous analytical design and sensitivity analysis of a PID controller for a second-order dynamic system.
+This project prioritizes a "first-principles" approach, evaluating performance and stability under ±20% parameter uncertainty using symbolic derivations and manual tuning.

-Status: Baseline Simulink model and PID tuning completed to meet transient specifications.
-Robustness analysis with ±20% variation in mass, stiffness, and damping is underway.
-Final comparison with lead‑lag compensator and stability margin calculations will be added upon completion.
+Status: Theoretical foundations, PID tuning via pole placement, and stability margin calculations are complete.
+Analytical sensitivity functions have been derived to assess robustness.
+Next Phase: Transitioning to MATLAB/Simulink to validate these manual results against simulated transients once the software environment is live.

 [View Project Repository](https://github.com/Ehiosu-Evbenaye/robust-pid-mass-spring-damper)